 That federal preference is consistent with the State of New Mexico's own policy to use public funds to build infrastructure that will meet the needs of the future wherever possible.
-Given these two considerations, OBAE plans to prioritize end-to-end fiber proposals, followed by proposals for alternative Reliable Broadband Service technologies, consistent with the BEAD NOFO, and to make awards for non-Reliable Broadband Service technologies-such as unlicensed fixed wireless or LEO satellite service-only if and where the costs of fiber or alternative Reliable Broadband Service technologies exceed the Extremely High Cost Per Location Threshold, per NTIA's requirements, or where no proposals are received for fiber or alternative Reliable Broadband Service technologies because of geographic or other constraints.
+Given these two considerations, OBAE plans to prioritize end-to-end fiber proposals, followed by proposals for alternative Reliable Broadband Service technologies, consistent with the BEAD NOFO, and to make awards for non-Reliable Broadband Service technologies-such as unlicensed fixed wireless or LEO satellite service-only if and where the costs of fiber or alternative Reliable Broadband Service technologies or alternative Reliable Broadband Service technologies or alternative Reliable Broadband Service technologies exceed the Extremely High Cost Per Location Threshold, per NTIA's requirements, or where no proposals are received for fiber or alternative Reliable Broadband Service technologies because of geographic or other constraints.